Texas vs. Kansas NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- The two teams combine to score 50.9 points per game, 11.1 less than the over/under in this contest.

-- The combined points per game average of the two teams, 50.9, is 11.1 points fewer than Saturday's over/under.
+- These two squads surrender a combined 72.6 points per game, 10.6 more than this contest's over/under.

-- This contest's over/under is 10.6 points fewer than the 72.6 these two squads combine to give up per game in 2021.

-- The Longhorns and their opponents score an average of 60.2 points per game, 1.8 fewer than Saturday's total.
+- Longhorns games have an average total of 60.2 points this season, 1.8 fewer than Saturday's over/under.

-- The 62 total in this game is 4.4 points higher than the 57.6 average total in Jayhawks games this season.
+- The 62 over/under in this game is 4.4 points above the 57.6 average total in Jayhawks games this season.

 Texas Stats and Trends

-- Texas is 2-1 against the spread and 2-1 overall in games when it scores more than 42.8 points.
+- Texas is 2-1 against the spread and 2-1 overall this season when the team notches more than 42.8 points.

-- Texas is 2-1 against the spread and 2-1 overall when the team totals more than 482.2 yards.
+- When Texas totals more than 482.2 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year, the Longhorns have turned the ball over 12 times, four more than the Jayhawks' takeaways (8).

 - Find the latest spread and moneyline odds for Texas at SISportsbook.